pi43r/conversations-with-computers/textgenerator/prompts/default/rewrite.md

 content:
 {{context}}
 prompt:
-paraphrase the content for coherency
+check and rewrite the content for coherency